michaelwiest/Gene_coverage/README.txt

-This program takes a queried gene (provided that it is in the homo_sapiens_genes.txt reference) and generates 3 plots:
+This program takes a queried gene (provided that it is in resources/homo_sapiens_genes.txt reference) and generates 3 plots:

 1) Broken up by transcript ID, the plot displays untranslated regions (UTR), coding sequences, and coverage by Recombien (V3), Trusight, and Nextera.